-- The risk of tooth decay, gum disease and tooth loss can be reduced with good oral hygiene, a low-sugar diet, use of a mouthguard when playing sport, and regular visits to the dentist.
+- The risk of tooth decay, gum disease and tooth loss can be reduced with good oral hygiene, a low-sugar and low-acid diet, wearing a mouthguard when playing sport, and regular visits to the dentist.

 Your dentist will inspect each tooth using small instruments inserted into your mouth, such as a mirror and probe (a fine, pick-like tool).
-The dentist looks for issues such as tooth decay, gum disease and other conditions.
+The dentist looks for issues such as , and other conditions.

-You will be given instructions on how to keep up your oral hygiene between appointments, as this is important to help maintain healthy gums.
+You will be given tailored instructions on how to keep up your oral hygiene between appointments, as this is important to help maintain healthy gums.

 A variety of materials are available for filling the cavity.
-You will be given advice on the most suitable material, based on the size, shape and location of the required filling.
+You will be given advice on the most suitable material based on the size, shape and location of the required filling.
 A common choice is tooth-coloured filling material, which can restore the aesthetic appearance of the tooth, as well as its shape and function.

 Your dentist can suggest various treatments to restore damaged teeth.
 These treatments help restore the appearance, shape and function of your teeth.
 They include:

-Root canal treatment
+Root canal dental treatment

-is a sensitive tissue that provides oxygen, nutrients and feeling to the tooth.
+is a procedure that replaces a tooth’s damaged or infected pulp with a filling.
+The ‘pulp' (often called the nerve of the tooth) is sensitive tissue that provides oxygen, nutrients and feeling to the tooth.
 It is housed in the hollow centre of a tooth (pulp chamber), along with blood vessels and nerves.

-During root canal treatment, the pulp is removed from a tooth.
+During root canal treatment, the damaged pulp is removed from a tooth.
 The dentist cleans and shapes the root canals with a drill and small files.
-The tooth

-s interior is cleaned, dried and packed with a filling material that goes all the way down to the end of the root.
+The tooth’s interior is cleaned, dried and packed with a filling material that goes all the way down to the end of the root.

-An artificial biting surface is created for the tooth out of dental amalgam, composite material or a crown.
+An artificial biting surface is created for the tooth out of filling material (tooth coloured or silver) or a crown.
 This also protects the tooth from fracture, which can occur after root canal treatment.
-A root canal may need to be performed over a number of appointments.
+A root canal may need to be performed in stages over a few appointments.

 Modern dentistry and oral health practitioners aim to preserve natural teeth.
 However, extensively damaged or badly decayed teeth may need to be removed (extracted).
 The dentist may also recommend extraction to deal with wisdom teeth that are causing problems.